TezosTaqueria/taqueria/taqueria-plugin-tzcompose/README.md

-# Hello World Plugin for Taqueria
+# Tzcompose Plugin for Taqueria

-The Hello World plugin provides a basic example of a Taqueria plugin.
-This plugin is intended to be used as a template for creating new plugins.
+This plugin provides integration with tzcompose, a tool by Blockwatch that provides an automation framework for complex transaction sequences on Tezos.

 It is written in TypeScript and compiled to a JavaScript bundle for NodeJS using [tsup](https://github.com/egoist/tsup) and uses the `@taqueria/node-sdk` - as are all plugins that the Pinnacle Labs team develops for Taqueria.